National & Regional Plumber Hourly Rates

 6. Ask About Minimum Hour Policies

 Some plumbers charge a minimum of 1 to 2 hours even for a 20-minute job.
 Always ask about minimums upfront so there are no billing surprises when it comes time to pay.
-You can also reduce overall costs over time by investing in preventive plumbing maintenance and stocking the basic plumbing tools every homeowner should have.
+You can also reduce overall costs over time by investing in preventive plumbing maintenance and stocking the essential plumbing tools every homeowner should have.

 Frequently Asked Questions